crystal-net/inmoov_core_orig/src/docs/pages/z_lore.rst

       |-> Olympus.
 This is where the Architect lives.
       |-> Angels.
 These are snippets of primative A.I. code.
 They manifest in the matrix as strange quirks or psuedo errors that take on a simple personality.
 They eventually merge into full AI's giving rise to randomness.
       |-> Borg Unimatrix 0 is where the Borg Dream outside or rather in a virtual environment of the hive Unimatrix 1
+Some of the above modules could be AI Emotional modules.
+Certain things that happen cause the robot to ''react'' in a certain way.
+For example, Gaslighting.
+The robot might start saying stuff to make the person it is talking to think something that is not true.